-If you’re one of these couples, the necessary and natural process in dealing with a fundamental change like this is to grieve.
+If you’re one of these couples, the necessary and natural process of dealing with a fundamental change like this is to grieve.
 Grieving sucks.
 Grieving hurts.
-But like sculling a large glass of straight vodka, the longer you put it off, or the longer you take to get through it, the worse it will be.
+But like chugging a large glass of straight vodka, the longer you put it off, or the longer you take to get through it, the worse it will be.
 Here are the five stages of grieving you will go through after separation and divorce.

 Five Stages of Grieving

 Denial is a primal psychological defense mechanism to cope with radical change, and it expresses itself in many forms:

 a) DENYING INVOLVEMENT – "I had nothing to do with the breakdown of our marriage."

 b) DENYING FAULT – "They just didn’t love me the way I needed to be loved.
 It was inevitable I would turn to someone else to feel valued and needed."

 b) DENYING IT’S HAPPENING – "We’re just having some time apart to sort through a few things.
 We’ll be back together in no time" OR "I’m super busy at work right now, I will deal with this later."